 On March 20, 2020, Dominion Diamond Mines ULC (Dominion) announced it would begin an immediate, temporary shutdown due to the COVID-19 pandemic.
 The shutdown has meant the majority of Ekati's employees have been sent home from the mine site, leaving a crew of approximately 60 workers for each shift rotation (120 total).
-These workers will be keeping the site in a state of care and maintenance to make sure the site is taken care of, and monitoring continues during the shutdown so that it will be ready to start back up once travel and social distancing restrictions are lifted in the Northwes once travel and social distancing restrictions are lifted in the Northwest Territories.
+These workers will be keeping the site in a state of care and maintenance to make sure the site is taken care of, and monitoring continues during the shutdown so that it will be ready to start back up once travel and social distancing restrictions are lifted in the Northwest Territories.